Vancouver Island wedding florists

-The Island mild climate means a long growing season.
-Choosing seasonal flowers often means better prices, fresher blooms, and a lower environmental footprint.
+The Island's mild climate means a long growing season.
+Seasonal flowers mean better prices, fresher blooms, and a lighter footprint.

 Spring (March-May)